 1 year after surgery: A general inspection of the breasts and photographs, 3D imaging post operative photos.

 Return annually for a general inspection of the breasts.
-This should not replace annual breast surveillance as performed by your primary care physician or gynecologist.
+This is not a cancer screening visit, but rather to assess the results of your breast augmentation and your implants.
+This should not replace annual breast surveillance for breast cancer as performed by your primary care physician or gynecologist.

 - Get Up And Go-One Day Recovery Breast Augmentation

 - What Is Different About The One-Day Recovery Breast Augmentation?

 - One-Day Recovery Vs. Rapid Recovery Breast Augmentation

 - One-Day Recovery Breast Augmentation – The Process